yters/gp_turing/README.md

 ![Graph showing exponential increase in time to evolve.](/ohno.png?raw=true "Exponential Evolution Time")

-And a logarithmic plot to show the rate is clearly logarithmic.
+And a logarithmic plot to show the rate is clearly exponential.
+If a logarithmic plot shows a straight line, then the actual trend is exponential.
+The chart shows a straight line, meaning for each increment in sequence length the evolutionary algorithm doubles the time to find a program to generate the sequence.

 ![Graph showing exponential increase in time to evolve, with log of y axis.](/ohno_log.png?raw=true "Exponential Evolution Time (Log Graph)")

+The big takeaway is that evolutionary algorithms that use all known evolutionary mechanisms are unable to solve an extremely simple task in polynomial time.
+This is bad news for evolution explaining the variety of life.